As you are aware, the world is currently facing the challenge of a global pandemic.

-As a consequence of recent developments in the fight against the COVID-19 Virus pandemic, all RMP rehearsals and events are now suspended, effective immediately, until at least Tuesday 14th April.
-This includes the previously advertised Australian Citizenship Ceremony which was scheduled to take place at the Melbourne Town Hall tomorrow.
+As a consequence of recent developments in the fight against the COVID-19 Virus pandemic, all RMP rehearsals and events are now suspended, effective immediately, until at least June 30.
+This includes all previously advertised Events including Australian Citizenship Ceremonies .

-All members will be contacted if this period needs to be extended upon the advice of the University, the Government, and the relevant Health Officials.
+All members will be contacted if this period needs to be extended upon the advice of the Government, and the relevant Health Officials.

-This document has been prepared by the RMP in consultation with medical experts, and Government information agencies.
-This information has been prepared as of 15 March, 2020 for all members.
-Please read this document and monitor the media and RMP communications for further information or updates regarding any disruptions to regular RMP activities.
+This document was prepared by the RMP in consultation with medical experts, and Government information agencies at the outset of the health emergency as of 15 March, 2020.
+Please read this document and monitor the media and RMP communications for further information or updates regarding future disruptions to, or recommencement of regular RMP activities.

 The wellbeing of our members and the wider community is of paramount importance to us.